The Pupanunu people

 - Voiced By: Dee Bradley Baker

-Travis, the evil dark juju who impersonates a participant in the third games challenges, is the hidden main villain of The Great Juju Challenge.
+The Dark Juju Travis, an evil dark juju who impersonates a participant in the third game's challenges.
+He's the hidden main villain of The Great Juju Challenge.
 Like Tlaloc, he lusts for the Moon Juju.

 - Big Bad: Of Tak: The Great Juju Challenge.